ACEnglish/kanpig/README.md

 non-pseudoautosomal regions of chrX.
 The `ploidy_beds/` directory has example bed files for GRCh38.
 All regions not within the `ploidy-bed` (or if no bed is provided) are assumed to be diploid.

-### `--hapsim`
-After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.

 ### `--chunksize`
 Kanpig will build local variant graphs from windows of the genome.
 These windows are determined by `chunksize` where the maximum end position of an upstream window's variants is at least `chunksize` base-pairs away from the next window's